umbrellerde/functionfusion/optimizer/Readme.md

 Read the invocations from the bucket

-Do some magic to determine the next fusion setup
+Do some magic to determine the next fusion setup and write an ENV var into the existing function lambdas